DoubtfulCoder/MNIST-CNN/README.md

 # MNIST-CNN
-CNN for MNIST made with Tensorflow
+A CNN for MNIST made with Keras with 99.4% accuracy